 Most states require kindergarten teachers employed by public schools to have a bachelor's degree in a teacher education program accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC), as well as state licensure.
 A list of accredited schools is available on the NCATE website.
 Private schools often do not require state licensure, but may have other requirements in addition to a bachelor's degree.
 Voluntary certification through the National Board for Professional Teaching Standards (NBPTS) is also available for experienced teachers and may enhance job prospects.

 Kindergarten teachers must be creative, organized and enjoy working with kids.
-They must be able to maintain order in the classroom, lead and demonstrate group activities, read aloud to large groups, use audio-visual equipment and computers, operate assistive learning devices for disabled students and communicate with other teachers and parents.
-Additionally, they must also be able to evaluate a student's performance and identify potential learning disabilities.
+They must be able to maintain order in the classroom, lead and demonstrate group activities, read aloud to large groups, use audio-visual equipment and computers, operate assistive learning devices for disabled students and communicate with parents and other teachers.
+Additionally, they must be able to evaluate a student's performance and identify potential learning disabilities.

 Financial and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicted a 12% job growth for kindergarten and elementary teachers from 2012-2022, which was about average (www.bls.gov).
-The South and West were expected to experience the fastest student enrollment growth, with the best job opportunities in rural and urban areas, rather than suburbs.
-The BLS reported mean annual earnings of $53,030 for non-special education kindergarten teachers in 2012.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 6% job growth for kindergarten teachers from 2014-2024, which was about average.
+The best job opportunities are predicted in rural and urban areas, rather than the suburbs.
+The BLS reported median annual earnings of $51,640 for non-special education kindergarten teachers in 2015.

 Alternate Career Options

 Usually needing a master's degree in library science, librarians assist others in conducting research and finding information.
-Slower-than-average employment growth of 7% was predicted for librarian positions by the BLS from 2012-2022.
-According to the BLS, librarians earned $57,190 per year, on average, in 2012.
+Slower-than-average employment growth of 2% was predicted for librarian positions by the BLS from 2014-2024.
+According to the BLS, librarians earned a median salary of $56,880 per year in 2015.

 Often requiring just an associate's degree, preschool teacher positions provide care and education to children younger than kindergarten age.
-Faster-than-average job growth of 17% was expected by the BLS during the 2012-2022 decade.
-This profession offered an average salary of $30,750 per year as of 2012.
+Faster-than-average job growth of 7% was expected by the BLS during the 2014-2024 decade.
+This profession offered a median salary of $28,570 per year as of 2015.